bobbyluig/bobbyluig.github.io/_drafts/2024-02-17-graph-oriented-programming.md

 In the example above, `p3` is an unused since there are no nodes after `C` which has `p3` as an input. `p2` is also unused from `A` because it is overwritten by `C` and `D` prior to its first use in `E`.
 We define an output `p` as potentially used from node `n` if there is a path from `n` to the sink (assuming that the sink is always reachable from every node) where `p` is used as an input prior to reassignment.

-We can use depth-first search starting from `n` considering only simple paths.
+We can use depth-first search starting from `n`.
 We ignore the successors of any nodes where `p` is set as an output since it would indicate that `p` is reassigned.
 If we encounter any node where `p` is used as an input, exit immediately because we know that `p` is potentially used.
 After the search terminates and has visited all reachable nodes starting from `n` without finding a node that uses `p`, we can assert that `p` is unused from `n`.

 Data-flow analysis can also be used to determine the set of primitives that are potentially used after the exit point of each node.
 This is the same problem as live variable analysis[^liveness] with use/def of variables corresponding to inputs/outputs of nodes.
 Once the live variables are obtained for each node, unused outputs can be determined by computing the set difference between a node's output primitives and the potentially-used primitives after the exit point of that node.